DinoChiesa/Apigee-Xsd-Validator/README.md

 For more on this, see [here](https://stackoverflow.com/a/55019631/48082).

-You could do similar invocations with Postman or other GUI tools.
+You could do similar invocations with Postman or other tools.

+## About Content-Type

-Note: The MessageValidation policy checks the content-type header of the request, and will skip validation if it is not set.
+Be aware, the MessageValidation policy checks the content-type header of the request, and will skip validation if it is not set.
 Therefore you should always validate the header prior to invoking the MessageValidation policy.
 You can do this with a `Condition` and a `RaiseFault` policy, like so: